SuperBruceJia/promptcraft/README.md

 ```

 # Citation
-If you find our list useful, please consider citing our repo and toolkit in your publications.
+If you find our toolkit useful, please consider citing our repo and toolkit in your publications.
 We provide a BibTeX entry below.
 ```bibtex
 @misc{JiaPromptCraft23,
       author = {Jia, Shuyue},